awsomeandy911/Digital-Clock/README.md

 # Digital-Clock
-Simple python program that uses tkniter, ui, and time libaries and labels to display a digital clock with the current time
+Simple python program that uses tkniter, ui, time libaries and labels to display a digital clock with the current time